 Gough Island is a remote, uninhabited island in the Tristan da Cunha archipelago, in the South Atlantic, more than 1,500 miles from Cape Town.
 Being so far from disturbance makes Gough an idyllic nesting ground, and it is relied upon by millions of the world’s most unique seabirds who breed nowhere else.
 Its importance for threatened species and sites of outstanding universal value earned Gough World Heritage Site status in 1995 and Important Bird Area status in 2013.

 Mice were accidentally introduced by sailors during the 19th Century.
-They have now evolved to become 50% larger than their ancestral relatives by exploiting all the food sources on the island.
+Since arriving on Gough they have populated the island and learnt to exploit all available food sources on the island, including seabirds.
 Video cameras reveal how the mice eat the flesh of seabird chicks.
 Tristan albatross chicks weigh up to 10kg, but open wounds inflicted over successive nights frequently lead to their deaths.
 Mice are even starting to attack adult seabirds; the first evidence of this was recorded on Gough in 2018.
 There is a strong case for action on both welfare and conservation grounds.